Skip to main content

 From October 10 to November 11, 2025, get a limited-edition poster designed by inspiring women – and stand up for girls’ rights.

-To mark International Women’s Day, we're giving away exclusive posters created by influential figures who are speaking out against the global rollback of women’s and girls’ rights.
+To mark International Day of the Girl, we're giving away exclusive posters created by influential figures who are speaking out against the global rollback of women’s and girls’ rights.

 Designs come from former US Secretary of State Hillary Clinton, international football coach Sarina Wiegman, and Mel B of the Spice Girls – alongside powerful contributions from Downton Abbey actress Joanne Froggatt, viral singer-songwriter Paris Paloma (of feminist anthem "Labour"), and Skin, lead singer of Skunk Anansie.